Firethorne HOA Brick & Stucco Cleaning Guide

 Stucco is the other dominant exterior material in Firethorne, and it's even more sensitive than brick.
 Traditional stucco is a cementitious coating over wire lath, and synthetic stucco (EIFS) is an insulated foam layer with a thin acrylic finish coat.
 Both are common in Firethorne.
 Both will crack or delaminate under high pressure.

-Stucco gets dirty faster than brick in our climate because the textured surface traps moisture and organic material.
-The north and east-facing walls on Firethorne homes are almost always the worst.
+Stucco gets dirty faster than brick in the Katy-area climate because the textured surface traps moisture and organic material.
+The north and east-facing walls on Firethorne homes are often the worst.
 You'll see green algae streaking, dark mold patches in the texture grooves, and sometimes a general gray film that makes the whole wall look dingy.

 Here's an honest limitation: some stucco staining in Firethorne isn't biological.
-If your stucco has rust stains from sprinkler water hitting iron-rich well water, or brown staining from clay soil splash-back, those require different chemistry (oxalic acid for rust, specialty surfactants for clay).
-A standard soft wash won't remove them.
-We treat those separately, and it adds time and cost to the job.
+If your stucco has rust stains from sprinkler water hitting iron-rich well water, or brown staining from clay soil splash-back, those require different chemistry and should be scoped separately.
+A standard soft wash may not remove them.
 If you see orange or brown staining on your lower stucco walls, that's not mold.
-It's mineral staining, and it needs targeted treatment.
+It's mineral staining, and it needs targeted review.

 The Brick-Stucco Transition Problem